GANWANSHUI/LWANet/README.md

 # Acknowledgement

-Many thanks to authors of [AnyNet](https://github.com/mileyan/AnyNet), [CSPN](https://github.com/XinJCheng/CSPN) for open-sourcing the code.
+Many thanks to authors of [AnyNet](https://github.com/mileyan/AnyNet) and [CSPN](https://github.com/XinJCheng/CSPN) for open-sourcing the code.

 # Citaton

+If you find this is useful, wecome to cite with
+...
+Gan, Wanshui, et al. "Light-weight Network for Real-time Adaptive Stereo Depth Estimation."
+Neurocomputing (2021).
+...